joshbuker/joshbuker.github.io/ja/tabs/now.md

 	- Adding Japanese translations.
 	- Creating new blog posts on various topics.
 	- Creating a [/now page](https://joshbuker.com/now) and updating my [/about page](https://joshbuker.com/about).
-- Creating my digital garden ([notes.joshbuker.com](https://notes.joshbuker.com))
+- Creating my digital garden ([notes.joshbuker.com](https://notes.joshbuker.com)).
 	- This allows me to publish my personal notes more easily, and [work with the garage door up](https://notes.joshbuker.com/Evergreen+Notes/Working+with+the+garage+door+up).
 - Updating my photography portfolio.
 	- Improve the look and feel of my photography website ([photography.joshbuker.com](https://photography.joshbuker.com)) so that it can replace Instagram entirely.
 		- Switch from [ThumbsUp](https://thumbsup.github.io/) to [Hugo](https://nicokaiser.github.io/hugo-theme-gallery/) to make it look modern and clean.
-	- Migrate all of my photos off of Instagram and redirect it to my personal website instead[^instagram].
+	- Migrate all of my photos off of Instagram and redirect it to my personal website instead.[^instagram]
-- Updating my GitHub profile ([github.com/joshbuker](https://github.com/joshbuker)), and my top repositories
+- Updating my GitHub profile ([github.com/joshbuker](https://github.com/joshbuker)), and my top repositories.
 	- I'd like my profile README to include more graphical elements, be up-to-date with my latest projects, and generally be more presentable.
 	- I also want to do a pass on the README's for each of my favorite repositories and make sure those all look good as well.
 - Update my social media and leverage them for reaching out to new like-minded people.